@svlada

 Introduction

-RequireJS is a dependency management and async script loading tool(AMD library).
-What does that mean?
-AMD stands for Asynchronous Module Definition.
+RequireJS is a dependency management and asynchronous script loading tool—an AMD (Asynchronous Module Definition) library.

 Basic structure